chris56974/google-translate-better-tabs/README.md

 ## My Issue

-I usually have multiple tabs of [Google Translate](https://translate.google.com/) open at once, because I like to compare the same word in multiple different languages.
-But the tabs don't give me any useful information on a glance, so I end up clicking on a bunch of different tabs looking for the language pairing I want.
+I usually have multiple tabs of [Google Translate](https://translate.google.com/) open at once, and sometimes I forget which language is being translated in which tab.
+I usually end up clicking randomly until I find the right tab again.

 ## The Solution

-This chrome extension rewrite the title for each tab in the browser, to match the language pairing that is currently being translated.
+This chrome extension will rewrite the title for each tab to match the language pairing that is currently being translated.